Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: A Factor Approximation Algorithm for A LWDR

 \subsection{Extension to $\delta$A$\gamma$LWDR}

-This subsection will show Algorithm \ref{alg:SCbased-randomized-algorithm} can be extended to solve $\delta$ALWDR for general $\delta$.
-To do this, two changes are needed for the algorithms: the first is to change the formula of LP (\ref{eq:LP}), by setting the constraint of Equality (\ref{eq:unimoforSC}) from 1 to $\delta$ accordingly; the second is to select $\delta$ paths to round up simultaneously for each $\mathbb{P}_{h}$, while Algorithm \ref{alg:SCbased-randomized-algorithm} round up only one subflow for each $\mathbb{P}_{h}$.
-More precisely, the second is to modify Step 2 (b) of Algorithm \ref{alg:theflows-randomized-algorithm} as below:
+In this subsection, Algorithm \ref{alg:SCbased-randomized-algorithm} is extended to solve $\delta$ALWDR for general $\delta$.
+To do this, two changes are needed for the algorithm: the first is to change the formula of LP (\ref{eq:LP}), by setting the right part of the constraint of Equality (\ref{eq:unimoforSC}) from 1 to $\delta$ accordingly; the second is to select $\delta$ disjoint paths to round up simultaneously for each $\mathbb{P}_{h}$, while Algorithm \ref{alg:SCbased-randomized-algorithm} round up only one path for each $\mathbb{P}_{h}$.
+More precisely, the second is to modify Step 3 of Algorithm \ref{alg:SCbased-randomized-algorithm} as below:

-\textbf{3.
-For} each $\{P_{h,j_{1}},\dots,P_{h,j_{\delta}}\}\subseteq\mathbb{P}_{h}$ with $P_{h,j_{i}}\cap P_{h,j_{k}}=\emptyset$ for \textbf{$j_{i}\neq j_{k}$ do }
+\textbf{For} each $\{P_{h,j_{1}},\dots,P_{h,j_{\delta}}\}\subseteq\mathbb{P}_{h}$ with $P_{h,j_{i}}\cap P_{h,j_{k}}=\emptyset$ for \textbf{$j_{i}\neq j_{k}$ do }